YunoHost-Apps/euro-office_ynh/doc/POST_INSTALL.md

   - JWT secret key: “__JWT_SECRET__”
 3. Test editing or creating a document.

-More information is available in the documentation for this package `Web administration > App > OnlyOffice`.
+More information is available in the documentation for this package `Web administration > App > Euro-Office`.

-If you are facing any problem or want to improve this app, please open a new issue here: <https://github.com/YunoHost-Apps/onlyoffice_ynh>
+If you are facing any problem or want to improve this app, please open a new issue here: <https://github.com/YunoHost-Apps/euro-office_ynh>